 Occidental College will accept and consider requests for reasonable accommodation in College housing at any time.
 Requests for reasonable accommodation in College housing policies and practices are governed by the following requirements:

 - An individual with a disability must complete the “Disability Accommodation Request Form" (the “Request Form"), available on the Disability Services website, to request a reasonable accommodation.
-If the individual requires assistance in completing the Request Form because of their disability, Disability Services will provide assistance in completing the form. *Please note that the deadline to request housing accommodations for academic year 2020-21 for current students has been extended until March 31, 2020.
+If the individual requires assistance in completing the Request Form because of their disability, Disability Services will provide assistance in completing the form. *Please note that the deadline to request housing accommodations for academic year 2021-22 for current students is April 30, 2021.
 Staff will continue to review requests that are received after this date, however accommodations cannot be guaranteed for post-deadline requests.

 - The individual making the request for accommodation should complete the Accommodation Request Form online as soon as practicably possible before moving into College housing.
 The College will make every effort to accommodate housing requests made within 60 days before the individual intends to move into College housing, based on availability.
 If the request for accommodation is made fewer than 60 days before the individual intends to move into College housing, Occidental College cannot guarantee that it will be able to meet the individual’s accommodation needs during the first semester of occupancy.